qikuta/quentinikuta.com/about_me.md

 ## About Me

-_My name is Quentin Ikuta and I am passionate about geospatial analysis, natural resource management, and social justice.
-I am currently a Masters student at the University of Minnesota, College of Food, Agriculture, and Natural Sciences (CFANS)within the Department of Forest Resources.
-I am studying within the Geospatial analysis and remote sensing track.
-When I'm not studying or working, I enjoy spending time with my cat, reading, bike riding, hiking, and prairie frolicking._
+_My name is Quentin Ikuta and I am passionate about forestry, geospatial analysis, ecosystem restoration, and traditional ecological knowledge-based practices.
+I recently graduated with my Masters degree from the University of Minnesota, College of Food, Agriculture, and Natural Sciences (CFANS) within the Department of Forest Resources.
+I am studying within the Forests: Biology, Ecology, Conservation, and Management track.
+When I'm not studying or working, I enjoy spending time with my cat, reading, bike riding, hiking, and foraging._

 <table><tr>
 <td> <img src="lidar.jpg" alt="Drawing" style="width: 500px;"/> </td>